Introduction

 The Presidential Office Building in Taipei stands as a testament to Taiwan’s complex history, political evolution, and architectural grandeur.
 Originally constructed as the Office of the Governor-General during the Japanese colonial era, this Baroque-Renaissance landmark now serves as the seat of Taiwan’s government and a symbol of its vibrant democracy.
 With its strategic location in Taipei’s Zhongzheng District, the building is a must-visit for travelers interested in Taiwan’s past and present.
 This comprehensive guide covers everything you need to know: from history and architecture to visiting hours, ticketing, guided tours, accessibility, nearby attractions, and practical travel tips.

-- Visiting the Presidential Office Building
+Explore Presidential Office Building in Pictures

 Origins and Colonial Construction